WoW Classic Shaman Leveling Guide

 Class Quests

-• Earth Totem: You’ll need to complete quests for all of your four elemental totems (earth, fire, water, and air) and earth is the first one you’ll acquire at level 4.
+• Earth Totem: You’ll need to complete quests for all of your four elemental totems (earth, fire, water, and air), and earth is the first one you’ll acquire at level 4.
 Fortunately this one is fairly simple and allows you access to Earthbind Totem, one of your most important totems, and also Strength of Earth Totem.

 • Fire Totem: At level 10 you can start your quest to grab the fire totem.
 This one is a little longer, but absolutely worth it because you can now use another important totem, Searing Totem, and also Magma Totem.

 • Water Totem: Level 20 will give you access to the questline for the water totem, but be warned because it is extremely long.
 Considering that you won’t actually use any of your water totems often while leveling, you might want to skip grabbing your water totem altogether.
-If you do want Healing Stream Totem or Mana Stream Totem, you’ll need to buckle down and complete the quests.
+If you do want Healing Stream Totem or Mana Tide Totem, you’ll need to buckle down and complete the quests.

 • Air Totem: Level 30 is when enhancement shamans really take off, and that is certainly signified by the arrival of the air totem.
 Unlike the water totem, the quest for the air totem is extremely simple and easy.
 After finishing it, you can eventually use Windfury Totem and Grace of Air Totem!